Resources

 - In the HBO series “Confessions” Mike Wallace, Martha Manning, and William Styron talk about their personal experiences with major depression.

-- For research papers on depression, meditation, and emotion regulation, see
+- For research on depression and anxiety, behavioral interventions, meditation, neuroscience and psychophysiology, and emotion regulation, see the following labs and collaborators:

 Books